top of page

 Catholic in the Kitchen

-Whether Soup or Batter - I love to teach the young ones to stir
+Whether Potato Soup, Mashed Potatoes, or Cookie Batter - I love to teach the young ones to stir

 3 times in one direction